wintercms/docs/setup-configuration.md

     'edgeUpdates' => false,

-> **Note:** For plugin developers we recommend enabling **Test updates** for your plugins listed on the marketplace, via the Plugin Settings page.
+> **NOTE:** For plugin developers we recommend enabling **Test updates** for your plugins listed on the marketplace, via the Plugin Settings page.

-> **Note:** If using [Composer](../console/commands#console-install-composer) to manage updates, then replace the default Winter CMS requirements in your `composer.json` file with the following in order to download updates directly from the develop branch.
+> **NOTE:** If using [Composer](../console/commands#console-install-composer) to manage updates, then replace the default Winter CMS requirements in your `composer.json` file with the following in order to download updates directly from the develop branch.

     "winter/storm": "dev-develop as 1.0",
     "winter/wn-system-module": "dev-develop",